 The best anonymous browser is not enough

 There is no such thing as a truly anonymous browser.
 Getting 100% anonymity online is not possible.
-What is very possible is making yourself a more difficult target for hackers and the government.
+What is possible is making yourself a more difficult target for hackers and the government.
 Using one of these browsers, in conjunction with a reliable VPN like IPVanish, will help you succeed in protecting yourself online.